DomainCoref/Domain-Coref/README.md

 # Domain-Coref

 Domain-Coref is a multi-domain Chinese identity-coreference resource covering personal pronouns, demonstratives, definite noun phrases, zero anaphora, and event reference.

-This repository contains the processing, validation, conversion, and evaluation utilities associated with the Domain-Coref Data Descriptor.
+This repository provides the custom code used to generate, validate, convert, split, and package the Domain-Coref dataset.

-## Evaluation
+## Code structure

-- `evaluation/zh_span/`: gold-mention and span-based coreference evaluation.
-- `evaluation/zero_pronoun/`: zero-pronoun evaluation and diagnostic analyses.
-- `evaluation/event_coreference/`: controlled event-coreference evaluation.
+- `generation/`: candidate-data generation utilities.
+- `validation/`: corpus integrity and annotation validation.
+- `conversion/`: conversion to the released representations.
+- `splitting/`: fixed document split utilities.
+- `release/`: construction and validation of the public release.

 ## Data

-The Domain-Coref dataset is distributed separately through Zenodo.
+The frozen Domain-Coref dataset is distributed separately through Zenodo.